CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/README.md

 **NOT SUITABLE FOR DEPLOYMENT OR PRODUCTION USE**
 ---

-# IntrinsicCV
+# KleidiCV

 This project is in the early stages of development and is not ready for use except as a preview.

-IntrinsicCV is a library aiming to give high-performing image processing functions on Arm.
+KleidiCV is a library aiming to give high-performing image processing functions on Arm.
 It is designed to be simple to import into a wide variety of projects.